junxit/us-congress-bills-116/metadata.md

 - 2019-01-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 3 (Roll no. 14).(text: CR H266)
 - 2019-01-09 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2019-01-10 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 8.
+- 2019-01-16 — Amendment SA 3 agreed to in Senate by Unanimous Consent.
+- 2019-01-16 — Amendment SA 3 proposed by Senator McConnell for Senator Johnson. (consideration: CR S279; text: CR S279) To extend by 15 months the Chemical Facility Anti-Terrorism Standards Program of the Department of Homeland Security.
+- 2019-01-16 — Amendment SA 4 agreed to in Senate by Unanimous Consent.
+- 2019-01-16 — Amendment SA 4 proposed by Senator McConnell for Senator Johnson. (consideration: CR S279; text: CR S279) To amend the title.
+- 2019-01-16 — Measure laid before Senate by unanimous consent. (consideration: CR S279)
+- 2019-01-16 — Message on Senate action sent to the House.
+- 2019-01-16 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2019-01-16 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2019-01-16 — Senate amendment agreed to: Amendment SA 3 agreed to in Senate by Unanimous Consent.
+- 2019-01-16 — Senate amendment agreed to: Amendment SA 4 agreed to in Senate by Unanimous Consent.
+- 2019-01-16 — Senate amendment proposed (on the floor): Amendment SA 3 proposed by Senator McConnell for Senator Johnson.
+- 2019-01-16 — Senate amendment proposed (on the floor): Amendment SA 4 proposed by Senator McConnell for Senator Johnson.
+- 2019-01-16 — Senate amendment submitted
+- 2019-01-16 — Senate amendment submitted